Master of Leadership

 - plan and execute a substantial research or field-based project in an area of work-based leadership.

-- A candidate may seek credit for previous accredited study and/or Recognised Prior Learning up to a maximum of 18 cps in the Master of Leadership.
+A candidate may seek credit up to a maximum of 18 credit points in the Master of Leadership.

 A student can exit with a Graduate Certificate in Leadership (36 credit points).

 The Master of Leadership is not offered to international students on an Australian student visa.